 Asheville, North Carolina

-UNC Asheville is the only true liberal arts schools in the entire University of North Carolina system.
-Thus, it’s a popular choice for liberally minded students.
-Undergraduate students may choose between 36 majors to receive a Bachelor of Arts, a Bachelor of Fine Arts, or a Bachelor of Science degree.
-Many of Asheville’s degree programs are top ranked, as is the university itself.
+UNC Asheville is the only true liberal arts school in the entire University of North Carolina system.
+Thus, it’s a popular choice for liberally-minded students.
+Undergraduate students may choose between 36 majors for a Bachelor of Arts, a Bachelor of Fine Arts, or a Bachelor of Science degree.
+Many of Asheville’s degree programs are top-ranked, as is the university itself.
 The Princeton Review named it the top college in the nation on its list of “Best Schools for Making an Impact.”
 It’s also been ranked by publications such as Forbes, U.S. News & World Report, and Kiplinger’s on lists like “Best Values in Public Colleges” and “The Best 380 Colleges.”

 University of Science and Arts of Oklahoma

 Surely, one can tell by its cool name that the University of Science and Arts of Oklahoma is a school worth looking into.
 In fact, USAO is the only public college in the state that focuses solely on the liberal arts.
 At the heart of a USAO education is the 46-credit Interdisciplinary Studies Core Curriculum, which all students must take regardless of major.
 The core curriculum culminates with a senior seminar and the completion of a research project.
 Students may choose from 22 different majors within the colleges of Arts and Humanities, Social Sciences and Business, Science and Physical Education, and Education and Speech-Language Pathology.

 The University of Virginia’s College at Wise